- Maître d’Armes of fencing.

 - Highly recognized international coach and fencer

-Mahran has served as head coach and director of fencing at Athletic Club Northeast since 1999.
+Mahran has coached since 1993, and served as head coach and director of fencing at Athletic Club Northeast since 1998.
 In addition to his coaching at ACN, Coach Mahran teaches fencing at Woodward Academy, Atlanta International School, and Pace Academy.
 He also directs fencing classes at the Barney Medintz summer camp and acts as a consulting coach for the Baylor School in Chattanooga, Tennessee.
 Walid also teaches clinics at the U.S. Air Force Academy and often directs at the Academy’s tournaments.

 Walid Mahran’s coaching success is clearly evident in his students’ results.
 Since 1993, his athletes have won over 80 medals in national and international competitions.
 Year 2006 alone, his fencers brought home nine medals from the United States National Competition, and year 2005 six medals.
-Mahran earned the USFA’s coaches medal in 1997, 2003, 2004, and 2005 as a result of his students’ gold medal performance at Summer Nationals.
+Mahran earned the USFA’s coaches medal in 1997, and every year since 2003 as a result of his students’ gold medal performance at Summer Nationals.